 Graduating from Laine Theatre Arts in 2012, she made her West End debut that same year, cast in the Ragtime ensemble at Regent’s Park Open Air Theatre.
-After, she then joined the original cast of The Book of Mormon at the Prince of Wales Theatre, joining as a swing.
+She then joined the original cast of The Book of Mormon at the Prince of Wales Theatre, joining as a swing.
 Louis then progressed with the company to understudy the role of Nabulungi.

 In 2015, Louis was cast in the original company of Beautiful: The Carole King Musical at the Aldwych Theatre, playing Shirelle/Little Eva.
 She then stayed in the musical for a year, until she was cast as Diana Ross in the West End premiere of Motown the Musical.
-For her performance, LondonTheatre.co.uk said: “there are strong impersonations of Diana Ross… it is thrilling to see so much exceptional talent on one stage.”
+Of her performance, LondonTheatre.co.uk wrote: “there are strong impersonations of Diana Ross… it is thrilling to see so much exceptional talent on one stage.”

 More recently, Louis has played Antonia in Man of La Mancha at the London Coliseum alongside Kelsey Grammer, Danielle de Niese and Cassidy Janson.